siductive/online-payment-fraud-detection/README.md

 ## 📈 Key Highlights

 - **Achieved ~90% accuracy score** on both training and testing datasets using Logistic Regression on balanced data.
-- **Evaluation Metrics**:
-  - Precision Score
-  - Confusion Matrix
-  - AUC-ROC Curve and Score
-- **Handled class imbalance** thoughtfully to design a reliable detection system.
+- **Handled class imbalance** by random under-sampling, thoughtfully to design a reliable detection system.

 ---
 ## 🔍 Exploratory Data Analysis (EDA) Insights